 Learning to Drive a Motorbike in Thailand

 Surprisingly, this bike and I got along right away.
 Perhaps it was because I was by myself and focusing very hard.
-There was no one else riding on the back of the bike, like last time when I tried in Krabi, so balancing the bike was much easier for me.
+There was no one else riding on the back of the bike, like last time when I tried in Ao Nang, so balancing the bike was much easier for me.
 Plus, I was scared to death.
 So I was holding on tight and focusing ever so carefully on what I was doing.
 Once I got the bike home, I really felt good about it.

 I practiced a bit more on some of the side streets near our apartment, and even had Josh get on the back so that I could practice driving him around.
 Everything seemed to be going well.
 So that night, we took it out on the town together — and what a difference that bike made in our experience here in Chiang Mai!

-Motorbikes Rule the Road in Thailand, At Least It Seems That Way
+Motorbikes Rule the Road in Thailand

-At the beginning, we were still being quite careful.
+At the beginning, we were still being extremely careful.
 We watched our speed on the roads and stayed to the side so that other cars (and bikes) could pass us easily.
 We didn’t get too confident in driving up through traffic at stop lights or driving on sidewalks (as other bikes do to bypass traffic).
 But slowly, we really got the hang of riding that bike around town.
 We also quickly came to realize how much easier our life became here in Chiang Mai by being able to get around easily with the bike – whether we were going out for dinner or going to the grocery store.

 After some time, we felt like we were finally blending in while riding with the locals and didn’t look much like the “scared tourists on a bike.”
 We zipped through traffic making our way up to the front of the line at stop lights, to congregate with all the other bikes.
 When the light turns green, everyone takes off in unison as if they are in a race!
 I told Josh “doesn’t it feel kinda like we are in a biker gang?!?”
 It was like bikes ruled the road and we all came busting through stop lights together.
 Look out cars, because this is the way to get around Chiang Mai!